alne4294/TheTeam_Queue/README.md

 REST service for University of Colorado's Data Engineering Course, Spring 2015

 ## Description
-This service will enqueue and dequeue students who are waiting for assistance from a Learning Assistant.
+This service will use Flask, Python, and SQLite to enqueue and dequeue students who are waiting for assistance from a Learning Assistant.

 #### Data Contents
 * Name